 The story of Yousuf Karsh is quite interesting.
 After the massacre in Armenia, at age 16 Karsh was sent to Sherbrooke, Quebec to live with his uncle George Nakash who was a photographer.
-At this time Yousuf wanted to be a physcian, but he went to work for his uncle Nakash who bought him a camera of his own and started becoming facinated with the art of photography.
+At this time Yousuf wanted to be a physician, but he went to work for his uncle Nakash who bought him a camera of his own and started becoming fascinated with the art of photography.

 A photograph Karsh had taken was given to one of his friends as a Christmas present, who entered the photo in a contest.
 The photo won first prise and Karsh received $50 of which he gave $10 to his friend and sent home $40 to his parents who were now living in Aleppo, Syria after fleeing Armenia.

 A short time later, Karsh was sent to Boston to apprentice for a photographer named John H. Garo.
 Garo was a friend of Uncle Nakash and a fellow Armenian.
 He also had a outstanding reputation as a portrait photographer in Boston.
 Garo also encouraged Karsh to attend evening classes in art and to study the work of the great masters and Karsh began learning about design, lighting and composition.